 Samuel B. Abrams is a partner in the intellectual property group.
 Mr. Abrams focuses on strategic patent counseling and prosecution and has extensive experience handling interference proceedings and European oppositions on behalf of companies in the biotechnology, chemical, pharmaceutical, drug delivery, and immunology sectors.
 With respect to drug delivery, Mr. Abrams has represented The Liposome Company, wherein he was engaged to opine on various patents assigned to the company and several third party patents.
 He also handles the full range of validity, freedom-to-operate and infringement opinions, as well as the strategic planning of patent portfolios, working with his clients on novel ways to monetize their intellectual property.

+As a “recommended expert” in IAM Patent 1000’s New York rankings, he was recognized as having “uncommon experience handling administrative contentious proceedings in Europe and is in hot demand as US IP stakeholders take a greater interest in the run-up to the United Patent Court’s establishment.”
 Prior to going into private practice, Mr. Abrams was a member of the Merck patent department wherein he was responsible for Merck’s antibiotic patent portfolio.

 - Kroczek v.
 Tamatani.
 Represented Millennium Pharmaceuticals in an interference against Japan Tobacco Inc. relating to the T-cell costimulatory molecule ICOS.
 The interference was settled favorably for Millennium.